pyohio/pyohio-static-website/src/pages/sponsorship/index.md

 ### Swag Bag - $3000 (limit 1)

 * Your logo will appear conference swag bags
 * All benefits of Platinum Sponsorship

+### Lanyard - $3000 (limit 1)

+* Your logo alternated with PyOhio 2019 logo on all attendee lanyards
+* All benefits of Platinum Sponsorship

 ### Platinum - $2000 (limit 4)